 Step 2.
 Gain Work Experience in Healthcare Administration

 Before pursuing a higher level of education, it is beneficial to gain real-world experience.
-Depending on the MHA program, it may require up to three years of work experience.
+Some MHA programs, either on-campus or online MHA programs, may require up to three years of work experience.
 Other programs may prefer applicants who are currently working in the field.

 Not all master’s programs require work experience, but having some will help you stand out in a competitive program.
 You could complete an internship, apply for an entry-level job or work part time while completing your bachelor’s degree.

 While direct healthcare administration experience is ideal, you may also get applicable experience in a different but related role.
 For instance, you might work for a hospital’s human resources department or coordinate billing at a physician’s office.